H2Sxxa/Scala3Std/README.md

 ## Scala3Std **IS NOT A LANGUAGE ADAPTER**

+### 1.13.2-

+Forge has a default Scala Language Adapter, you don't need another adapter.

 ### Cleanroom

 If you are using Cleanroom, please consider to use [CleanRoomMC/Scalar](https://github.com/CleanroomMC/Scalar) to